masoud-bahrami/Chakad.Pipeline4Monolith/README.md

 Mr Udi Dahan :) Thank you very much
 I use some idea behind NServiceBus...

-I thank my valuable colleagues at http://BaridSoft.Ir , I have learned some ideas in the resulting section from theirs
+I thank my valuable colleagues at http://BaridSoft.Ir , I have learned some ideas in the resulting section from them.

-And I shuld say, the core idea of the Chakad.Pipeline4Monolith is implemented by me and Mahyar(one of my colleagues), So I thanks Mahyar a lot.
+And I shuld say, the core idea of the Chakad.Pipeline4Monolith is implemented by me and Mahyar(one of my colleagues), Thank you Mahyar.

 This is the first version of Chakad.Pipeline4Monolith, and It is under the work for future improvments.